ftkro/ftkro/README.md

 ### Fun (random) thing
 The below contents are a bonus from me.
 Not worth seeing, but it might be useful for some people.

+- I was in the gifted education program because of my IT skill is exceptional also maybe because IQ is relatively high than other people?

 #### Flight Records
 Here's the record of my flights:
 ##### Flight History